KhiopsML/khiops-python/doc/multi_table_primer.rst

   - ``table1`` and ``table2`` are in a ``1:n`` relationship
   - The key of ``table1`` is contained in that of ``table2`` (ie. keys are hierarchical)

-  If the ``relations`` field is not present then pyKhiops assumes that the tables are in a *star* schema.
+  If the ``relations`` field is not present then Khiops Python assumes that the tables are in a *star* schema.

 .. note::

-    With respect to Khiops, pyKhiops sklearn estimators have some limitations.
+    With respect to Khiops, Khiops Python sklearn estimators have some limitations.
 They do not support the following types of multi-table relationships:

     - ``Entity`` (``1:1`` table relations) are not currently supported.
     - External data tables are not currently supported.

     These features will be available in upcoming releases.
-If you need to use them, you can use the functions in the `pykhiops.core` sub-module (see below).
+If you need to use them, you can use the functions in the `khiops.core` sub-module (see below).

 Examples
 --------